-• On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
-The Town of Fontana Dam is operating under guidelines suggested for the health and safety of workers and the community.
+• As of June 30, 2021, the Town had endured several months of the COVID-19 pandemic.
+The Town has taken a number of measures to monitor and mitigate the effects of COVID-19.
 The length or severity of this pandemic cannot be reasonably estimated.
-In addition, it is not possible to determine the extent to which the pandemic may materially impact the financial position, results of activities, and cash flows of Town in subsequent years.
-The Board plans to continue to carefully monitor expenses in the upcoming fiscal year.
+In addition, it is not possible to determine the extent to which the pandemic may materially impact the financial position, results of activities, and cash flows of the Town in subsequent years.
+Therefore, the Board will continue to monitor current market conditions as the pandemic continues and will make further adjustments if considered necessary.

-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022

 The Town is taking a conservative approach with the budget for next year because of the uncertainty of future economic factors.
 Management emphasizes tight spending policies to control discretionary spending in normal economic conditions.
-These policies will become even more important in 2020-2021.
+These policies will become even more important in 2021-2022.